hvanstappen/CAT2MARCXML/readme.txt

-Convert CATXML to MARCXML This is a XML stylesheet which can convert librray records in propietary CATXML (from the Brocade library management system) to MARCXML.
-It was developed for a specific instance form Brocade, so not all elements from the CATXML namespace are included (yet).
-There's no stylesheet for the authorities either.
+Convert CATXML to MARCXML This is a XML stylesheet which can convert library records in propietary CATXML (from the Brocade library management system) to MARCXML.
+It was developed for a specific instance form Brocade, so not all elements from the CATXML namespace may be included (yet).
+The DTD for the CATXML can be found at http://webi.provant.be/brocade/catalog/catxml.dtd There's no stylesheet for the authorities either.